dysphie/neco-dl/README.md

 # necodl

-A standalone Workshop addon manager for SRCDS.
+A Workshop addon manager for SRCDS.

 I built this as a workaround for Steam API issues where valid workshop entries fail to return data, making the built-in workshop tools not work.

+---

+## Requirements

+* You must have [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD#Downloading_SteamCMD) downloaded and available on your system.
+* Set the `steam_cmd` path in the config to point to your steamcmd executable

 ---